Cardless ATM Withdrawal: What It Is and How It Works | SoFi

 Accessibility

-Truth is, not every ATM has cardless capabilities, and your bank may not have cardless ATMs that are convenient to where you live or work.
-Before you decide to go the cardless route, investigate what your financial institution offers in terms of ATMs that are near your usual routes.
-Also, if you’re a road warrior and travel domestically and abroad, get a sense of how much access you will have to cardless ATMs while you are away.
-Cardless ATMs are no rarity, but they also aren’t everywhere.
+Not every ATM has cardless capabilities, and your bank may not have cardless ATMs that are convenient to where you live or work.
+Before you decide to go the cardless route, you’ll want to investigate what your financial institution offers in terms of cardless ATM access.
+Also, if you travel frequently, you may not always be able to find a cardless ATM when you need one.
+While cardless ATMs aren’t rare, they also aren’t everywhere.

 Potential for Scams